Theta-Limited/OpenAthena-Legacy-Python/README.md

 ```

-The preceeding numbers are provided for the user as debug information, but are not necessary during normal operation
+The preceding numbers are provided for the user as debug information, but are not necessary during normal operation

 Next, enter the latitude, then longitude, then altitude of the aircraft (standard WGS84):